yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/06-tcp-server/README.md

 | Link layer | Used to move packets between two different hosts | MAC, ARP, DSL, Ethernet |

 ## TCP
 The Transmission Control Protocal (TCP) is widley used in by application layers in the Internet Protocol Suite.
+TCP creates connections with two way communication between two hosts and provides reliable, ordered, and error checked byte steams between applications.